When the ABS light came on, it presented a moment of discovery. It means there is a problem with the anti-lock braking system.

 The vehicle can exhibit strange behavior when slowing down in a corner.
 Also, the vehicle blows past the downhill turn and skids straight, and the steering wheel cranks all the way into that downhill turn.

 The ABS performs a self-test each time you insert the car key and turn on the ignition.
 If there is insufficient data during the self-test, or the hydraulic valve or pump stops working, the ABS light comes on.
-ABS relay on the proper operation of the conventional braking system.
+ABS relies on the proper operation of the conventional braking system.
 So, if other parts of the braking system are working normally, you will still enjoy normal braking without the ABS.

 Replace the ABS fuse.